cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 treatment.

 These limits might also be influenced by the number of "users" of a given key.
-In the traditional setting, there is one key shared between a two parties.
+In the traditional setting, there is one key shared between two parties.
 Any limits on the maximum length of inputs or encryption operations apply to that single key.
 The attacker's goal is to break security (confidentiality or integrity) of that specific key.
 However, in practice, there are often many users with independent keys.
-In this "multi-user" setting, the attacker is assumed to have done some offline work to help break security of single key (or user), where the attacker cannot choose which key is attacked.
+The "multi-user" security setting hence considers an attacker's advantage in breaking security of any of these many keys, further assuming the attacker may have done some offline work to help break security.
 As a result, AEAD algorithm limits may depend on offline work and the number of users.
 However, given that a multi-user attacker does not target any specific user, acceptable advantages may differ from that of the single-user setting.